Highlights

 Detailed Environmental Mapping for Resource Management

-The mission of the Spatial Analysis Lab is to develop landscape-scale ecological information through partnerships with agency personnel, research groups, and conservation organizations to support effective management of terrestrial, wetland and aquatic communities.
+The mission of the Spatial Analysis Lab is to bridge gaps between geospatial mapping technologies, applied research, and land management needs.
+We develop landscape-scale ecological information through partnerships with agency personnel, research groups, and conservation organizations to support effective resource planning and decision-making.
+We are committed to extending specialized training, career development, and work opportunities to students, recent graduates, and early career scientists.

 Our research and projects involve scaling ground-based Earth observation data using remote sensing and modeling.
 A primary focus area is detailed vegetation and habitat mapping using imaging spectroscopy and airborne laser scanning.
 Applications include biodiversity conservation planning, plant trait and chemistry mapping, forest health monitoring, and invasive species detection.